jesselicyber/cybersecurity-portfolio/home-labs/file-services-home-lab.md

 ## Part 1 – Configure File Sharing

+This section demonstrates how to configure a shared folder on Windows Server by creating an SMB file share and assigning NTFS and share permissions.
+The shared folder is then accessed from a Windows client to verify network connectivity and ensure authorized domain users can successfully access shared resources.

 ## Folder Creation

 Created a dedicated shared folder on Windows Server 2022 that will be used to host files for network users